Juan and Shelly are walking home from school, both looking down and kicking an empty, crushed soda can. Finally, Juan breaks the silence.

 You may have numerous introverts in your class.
 They are quiet, rarely engage with teachers, and almost never cause problems.
 Helping introverted students participate in class and feel comfortable can be a challenge for educators.
 Here are a few ideas to help.

-Tips for teachers to help the quiet kids in their space engage with the learning:
+Tips for teachers to help the quiet kids in their space engage:

 Got some hacks of your own for this complex issue?
 Please share them in the comments or tweet them to us @10publications.